fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

 > [!NOTE]
 > Transactions are generated using random values.
-The final account balances, and the order of customers may vary each time you run the app.
+The final account balances, and the order of customers will vary each time you run the app.

-1. To demonstrate using the delegate to sort by name rather than by balance, add the following code:
+1. To demonstrate using the delegate to sort by name rather than by balance, add the following code to the end of the `Main` method:

     ```csharp